wrburnham/wrburnham.github.io/_posts/2020-08-29-prefix-searching-and-patricia-trees.md

   PEPPERS   PICKLED
 ```

-Note that this tree isn't perfectly balanced.
-If we consider reordering the initial data and numbering each row:

 This was a bit long, hopefully someone can find it useful.

 A practical example of this kind of thing is for fast lookups of words with a common prefix.
 An work-in-progress example is this [mobile app source code](https://github.com/wrburnham/en-es-dict-android) and its **unsigned apk** [executable for Android](https://github.com/wrburnham/en-es-dict-android/releases/download/1.0-debug/en-es-dict-1.0-debug.apk).
 It loads an English-Spanish dictionary into memory (or Spanish-English if set that way).